GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 To save a render to a .png file, simply click the "SAVE" button that appears on the window with the rendered fractal.
 Images are saved in the same directory as the runnable .jar file.

 ## Development
-This is the main/stable branch where releases come from, if you'd like to get involved or see how the program works, you should check out the development branch.
+This is the main/stable branch where releases come from.
+If you'd like to get involved or see how the program works, you should check out the development branch.